Spirals-Team/hadoop-benchmark/README.md

 ## 6. OPTION: Deployment in Grid5000

 This project can also be used in [Grid5000](https://www.grid5000.fr).
-In Grid5000, this project uses [docker-machine-driver-g5k](https://github.com/Spirals-Team/docker-machine-driver-g5k) driver to create the cluster.
+In Grid5000, this project uses [docker-machine-driver-g5k](https://github.com/Spirals-Team/docker-machine-driver-g5k) driver to reserve nodes and deploy docker into them, and then creates Hadoop cluster using these prepared nodes.

-This driver will use Grid5000 VPN to reserve nodes from users' own laptop.
+This driver uses Grid5000 VPN for accessing to the grid system from users' own laptop.
-Please follow the tutorial of docker-machine-driver-g5k to well configure it.
+So users should follow the tutorial of docker-machine-driver-g5k to well configure it in laptop when they want to use hadoop-benchmark in Grid5000.

 >PS: because a docker overlay network requires kernel (version >= 3.1.6), we suggest users using the environment `jessie-x64-min` to install `Debian Jessie` in the hosts, which is set as default environment in docker-machine-driver-g5k driver.

-Users should use their proper informations to replace the examples in some parameters in `g5k_cluster` like:
+Users also should use their proper informations to replace the examples in some parameters in `g5k_cluster` like:

  - USER='bzhang'
  - PASSWD='xxxxxxx'